chunzg/week4-blog-SMCJ/how-to.md

  4. Install nodemon (so you don't need to restart server after every save): `npm install nodemon`
  5. Add script in package.json file: `"dev": "nodemon server.js"` (after this able to `npm run dev` to start node server.
  6. Install cypress as a dev dependency (only required during development but not production): npm install -D cypress
- 7. Add script in package.json file: "test": "cypress open"
+ 7. Add script in package.json file: "test": "cypress open" (if cypress folder does not generate, do `npx cypress open`)
  8. To run cypress: `npm run test`
  9. Navigate to cypress/integration directory and delete example and create file: tests.js